yuiyuuuu/personal-website-vite/README.md

 Things to improve on for future projects: <br/>

 - Plan out themes/designs for the project instead of building without an end product in mind. <br/>
-- Use font sizes that are not px (em/rem)
+- Use font sizes that are not px (em/rem) <br/>
+- Make more reusable components instead of copy and pasting code onto different components

 ## Deployed Project